verveder/autotest_hw/README.md

 ## Pytest + Playwright UI-autotest (homework in QA Bootcamp).

-Has two variants:
-- simple one-module test _(test_simple.py)_ written on the go

-- test in _src_ folder _(src/tests/test_oop_style.py)_,
-trying to be OOP- and POM-like;
-written after thorough reading of pytest and playwright docs with referring to existing autotests
+Simple UI-tests for QA Bootcamp-23 written to understand the basics of playwright.

+__test_apigw_pages.py__ in main branch just opens and checks some pages and sections related to API Gateway (product developed by Cloud.ru).

 ## Tools used
 - pytest 7.4.0
-- playwright 1.37.0
+- playwright 1.38.0
-- pytest-playwright 0.4.2
+- pytest-playwright 0.4.3

 ## Project setup
 1. Clone the project's repository